rudderlabs/rudder-sdk-android/README.md

 );
 ```

-For more detailed documentation check [here](https://docs.rudderstack.com/sdk-integration-guide/getting-started-with-android-sdk)
+For more detailed documentation check [the documentation page](https://docs.rudderstack.com/sdk-integration-guide/getting-started-with-android-sdk).

-# Coming Soon
-1. Install attribution support using ```referrer``` API.
-2. Option to opt-out from tracking any Analytics Event.
-3. RudderOption implementation for custom destination support.
+## Contact Us
+If you come across any issues while configuring or using RudderStack, please feel free to [contact us](https://rudderstack.com/contact/) or start a conversation on our [Discord](https://discordapp.com/invite/xNEdEGw) channel.
+We will be happy to help you.